 Estimated Program Costs

-All costs are estimated for the entire program (based on Fall 2016 academic year) and are subject to change.
+All costs are estimated for the entire program and are subject to change.

-Non-Refundable Professional Development Fee due within two weeks of program acceptance:
+(Non-Refundable, due within two weeks of program acceptance)

 Total Program Tuition billed per term:

 - In-state: $16,982 Florida Resident Tuition Fees (32 credits x $530.69/credit) plus course fees (billed each semester)